 This page includes events other than / in addition to our regular monthly meetings

-We attended the Grenfell Silent Walk on the 14th and the Justice for Grenfell National March and Demonstration on the 16th.
+We took part in the Grenfell Silent Walk on the 14th and the Justice for Grenfell National March and Demonstration on the 16th.

 Starting at the Union Tavern on the Grand Union Canal, we walked through part of North Kensington onto Notting Hill, headed towards Holland Park and then across to Kensington Gardens, through ‘Albertopolis’ ending in South Kensington.
 Thanks to our guide, Erwin Schaefer, for a very informative and enjoyable walk.

 A discussion on air pollution – a key issue in our part of the world – and what we can do about it.
 Minutes will be posted to our members' website, and a link to actions posted here in the not-too-distant future.

 We joined the Grenfell Silent Walk before our regular meeting

 Dave Fuller gave a presentation on Repowering London: creating clean, renewable solar electricity for North Kensington

 This is Kensington & Chelsea's first renewable energy co-op which will install solar panels to power schools and community buildings across North Kensington.
 The panels will be owned by the community, with profits from the sale of the electricity going back into projects in the North Kensington area.